bamerman/coffee-docs/compository.md

 <!--Add isolated image titled "The coffee belt" here-->

 <a name="production">**Processing**</a><br>
 Once a crop of coffee ripens, farmers pick the ripe cherries.
-Next, farmers extract the coffee seeds from the cherries through a procdure called **processing**.
+Next, farmers must safely extract the coffee seeds from the cherries through a procdure called **processing**.
 The most common method of processing is **washed processing**, which works in these steps:
 1. The cherries pass through a de-pulper machine that removes the outer layer called the pulp.
 2. The de-pulped cherries ferment in large vats until their mucilage layers detoriate.
 3. Farmers rinse and agitate the fermented cherries to remove any remaining mucilage.